sigcsets/sigcse2018/authors/presymposium.md

 -   **Rough Agenda for the Event**: Timing details would be helpful here.
 Explain what the attendees can expect.
 Be sure to budget a realistic amount of time for questions from attendees.

--   **Mini-conference only: Types of submissions**: If your event will solicit contributions, list the types here.
+-   **Affiliated Event only: Types of submissions**: If your event will solicit contributions, list the types here.

--   **Mini-conference only: Topics for submissions**: If your event will solicit contributions, list the topics of interest here.
+-   **Affiliated Event only: Topics for submissions**: If your event will solicit contributions, list the topics of interest here.

--   **Mini-conference only: Program Committee**: If your event will solicit contributions, list the proposed reviewers/PC here.
+-   **Affiliated Event only: Program Committee**: If your event will solicit contributions, list the proposed reviewers/PC here.

 -   **Audio/Visual and Room Setup Requirements**: Please enter these only on the EasyChair submission form, and not in your proposal upload document.